 The company has a loan from related party and the interest rate is set using an arm's length policy.
-The interest rate on the related party loan has changed to 1.25% (2021: 3.1%).
+The interest rate on the related party loan has remained unchanged at to 1.25% (2022: 1.25%).
 The interest rate risk is deemed to be a low risk.